 - To provide opportunities for and encourage pupils to exercise individual and social responsibility.

 - To promote the self-awareness and self-confidence in Pupils, that they need to face the challenges, both academic and personal.

 - To establish and maintain an appropriate relationship with every parent, so that together we can help to prepare the pupils for the opportunities, responsibilities and experiences of adult life.

 - To create a caring environment where pupils are valued for who they are, not just for what they can do.

 Responsibility for Pastoral Care

 It cannot be over-stressed that the pastoral care of all our pupils is the responsibility of the whole community.
 The way we treat, talk to, interact with and indeed teach pupils will all contribute to the quality of our pastoral care.
-However, the main focus for Pastoral Care for particular pupils will be their Class Teacher.
-At Buxow School the pastoral and academic oversight of every pupil is primarily the responsibility of his or her teacher.
-All issues regarding a particular pupil should, in the first instance, be directed through their teacher.
+However, the main focus for Pastoral Care for particular pupils will be their Class Teacher, to whom all issues regarding a pupil should be directed in the first instance.